Justin-Tan/entropy-sgd-tf/README.md

 # entropy-sgd-tf
 TensorFlow implementation of [Entropy SGD: Biasing gradient descent into wide valleys](https://arxiv.org/pdf/1611.01838.pdf).
 Entropy-SGD uses geometric information about the energy landscape to bias the optimization algorithm toward flat regions, which may aid generalization.
-Convergence when training on CIFAR-10, CIFAR-100 is compared with vanilla SGD, Adam and momentum-based optimizers.

 ## Instructions
 The model should automatically download and process the CIFAR-10 dataset when first run.